MicrosoftLearning/MB-910T00A-Microsoft-Dynamics-365-Fundamentals-Customer-Engagement-Apps/Instructions/Labs/LAB[MB-910]_M01_Lab6_Create_a_simple_Customer_Journey.md

 6. Select **+** on the canvas, and then select **Send an email** from the contextual menu.

+7. Select **Choose an email**

-7. Select sample email message you created earlier,
+8. Select a sample email message from the lookup field.

-8. Select the General tab located towards the top of the Customer Journey Record.
+9. Select the General tab located towards the top of the Customer Journey Record.
 Enter the following information into the **General** tab:

 	- **Name**: Fargo Customer Journey